catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/install.rst

  Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-You will then need to download a version of Ubuntu from either the Microsoft store, from a command line script, or to manually unpack it and install it from their release website.
+You will then need to download a version of Ubuntu from either the Microsoft store, from a command line script, or manually unpack and install it from their release website.
 For our purposes we will be using the Microsoft Store.

 .. image:: ../assets/windows-store.png